Kahaani: A Multimodal Co-Creative Storytelling System: Results Discussion

 \subsection{Text-to-Video}

 Table \ref{tab:win-lose-tie-rates-ttv} summarizes the relative performance of three text-to-video animation styles—Cartoon, Anime, and Animated—based on head-to-head comparisons.
 Cartoon lags behind Anime (28.67\% win vs.\ 48.33\% loss) and also against Animated (28.33\% win vs.\ 49.50\% loss), suggesting that its visuals are generally of lower quality.
 On the other hand, Animated leads when paired with Anime (34.33\% vs.\ 36.00\% loss), although its margin is not overwhelmingly large.
 Tie-rates hover around 20–30\%, reflecting that all three styles can produce some visually appealing results under certain prompts.

-Overall, Animated style appears slightly stronger than both Cartoon and Anime in crafting engaging visuals, whereas Cartoon tends to be the weakest performer in pairwise comparisons.
+We also ranked these three models in Table \ref{tab:bt_ranking_styles} using the Bradley-Terry model \citep{JSSv012i01}, with Animated winning as the top ranked model, closely followed by Anime.
+Overall, Animated style appears slightly stronger in crafting engaging visuals, whereas Cartoon tends to be the weakest performer.

 Figure \ref{fig:ttv-comparison} shows a category-wise breakdown of each animation style’s average scores for text-to-video tasks.
 When evaluating different animation styles based on five criteria, the Animated style yields the strongest Overall Alignment score (1.60) and highest Child-Friendliness (1.80).
 By contrast, Anime achieves the top marks for both Naturalness Assessment (1.36) and Temporal Quality (1.44), suggesting that it often offers smoother transitions and fewer visual artifacts.
 Although Cartoon generally scores lower in Naturalness Assessment (1.18) and Temporal Quality (1.33), it remains reasonably competitive in Overall Alignment (1.49) and offers decent Child-Friendliness (1.70).
 Overall, Animated stands out for aligning the generated visuals with text prompts, while Anime excels in natural-feeling motion and coherent scene transitions; Cartoon, meanwhile, appears to lag somewhat behind the other two styles, though it retains a solid score for child-centric content.